energene/client_for_rest_api/README.md

 # react
-This is a single resource CRUD client app using the React framework and backed by Mongo for data persistence.
-Tests for all routes are included.
+This is a two resource Angular CRUD client app backed by Mongo for data persistence.

 ## Running